 They struggled to survive for centuries, as the mortals considered them as deadly demons, and although their power was immense, they were finally defeated by an infamous mortal Order called the Lux Veritatis.
-Those damned pursued them relentlessly until almost eliminating them.
-The last Nephilim, whose mortal name was Joachim Karel, was perhaps the most illustrious of all them.
+Those damned chased them relentlessly until almost eliminating them.
+The last Nephilim, whose mortal name was Joachim Karel, was perhaps the most illustrious of them all.
 He was your father, my child.
 With his prolific seed I fecundated my uterus so that a successor would avenge him and continue his great work.
 For he, who was immortal, was brutally murdered by the last of the Lux Veritatis, a cruel and disgusting man who treacherously killed him using the only weapon that could hurt him: the Periapt Shard.
 That man was named Kurtis Trent.

 May I be present in every one of them.